Efficient Dual-domain Image Dehazing with Haze Prior Perception: Experiments

 \subsubsection{Effectiveness of HAFM}

-To validate HAFM, we design four variants: HAFM-S (spatial modulation only), HAFM-F (frequency modulation only), HAFM-SSA (standard spatial attention replacing dark channel-guided attention), and HAFM-SMLP (spatial MLP replacing frequency modulation).
-The results are exhibited in Table~\ref{tab: table4}.
+To assess the role of HAFM, we design four variants: HAFM-S (spatial modulation only), HAFM-F (frequency modulation only), HAFM-SSA (standard spatial attention replacing dark channel-guided attention), and HAFM-SMLP (spatial MLP replacing frequency modulation).
+The results are presented in Table~\ref{tab: table4}.

-According to Table~\ref{tab: table4}, using only spatial (HAFM-S) or only frequency modulation (HAFM-F) leads to PSNR drops of 1.06 dB and 1.00 dB, respectively, compared to the full HAFM.
-This highlights the necessity of combining both spatial and frequency modulation for optimal performance.
-When dark channel-guided attention is replaced with standard spatial attention (HAFM-SSA), PSNR decreases by 0.40 dB, and SSIM drops by 0.001.
-This confirms that dark channel-guided attention provides more effective haze localization than its conventional counterpart.
-Furthermore, replacing the frequency-domain MLP with a spatial MLP (HAFM-SMLP) results in a 48.1\% increase in FLOPs, yet PSNR remains 0.27 dB lower than the full HAFM.
-This demonstrates that frequency-domain processing not only improves computational efficiency but also enhances global feature modeling.
+According to Table~\ref{tab: table4}, using only spatial (HAFM-S) or only frequency modulation (HAFM-F) results in PSNR drops of 1.06 dB and 1.00 dB, respectively, compared to the full HAFM.
+This underscores the importance of combining both spatial and frequency modulation for optimal performance.
+Replacing dark channel-guided attention with standard spatial attention (HAFM-SSA) leads to a 0.40 dB drop in PSNR and a 0.001 decrease in SSIM, highlighting that the haze-specific spatial modulation offers a stronger prior to frequency modulation.
+Substituting the frequency-domain MLP with a spatial MLP (HAFM-SMLP) increases FLOPs by 48.1\%, yet PSNR remains 0.27 dB lower than the full HAFM, showing that frequency-domain processing not only boosts computational efficiency but also enhances global feature modeling.